 Verizon has already posted support documentation of what to expect.
 In addition to the enhancements brought on by KitKat, such as the new immersive interface, camera improvements, and other changes to Google's stock software, the phones are gaining FitBit support.
 Read More

 Got your eye on a Moto X or Moto G, but just don't have the scratch right this minute?
 Motorola still wants your business, so it's offering to finance phone purchases interest-free for up to 18 months, provided you're credit-worthy.
 Sorry, we cannot vouch for you.

 If you're willing to spend $549 or more, you can get no interest for 18 months with nothing down.
 That's more than the full cost of the regular Moto X, so you'd have to buy the Developer Edition (or the Droid Maxx) to take advantage of this with a single device.
+Or maybe you plan to buy a gaggle of Moto Gs?
 Read More